NicoVIII/Andromeda-for-GOG/README.md

 ### Publishing

 Publishing only works on a linux system.
 I personally use Manjaro Linux or Ubuntu 19.10 (depending on the machine I use).
-You need additionally to building dependencies, zsyncmake (in the zsync package I guess).
+You need additionally to building dependencies, zsyncmake (in the zsync package I guess) and appstream.

 There is a bash script which bundles Andromeda in all the designated forms.
 Run `publish.sh` for that.